nightscout/nightscout.github.io/docs/uploader/setup.md

 You need at least one follower to use Dexcom Share.

 !!!note
-     If you use a DIY closed loop system it is recommended that you let it upload to Nightscout.
+    If you use a DIY closed loop system it is recommended that you let it upload to Nightscout instead of importing data using Dexcom Share and the `bridge` plugin.

 On your master phone, touch the Share icon, enable Sharing.
 If you have no follower, add one.
 You can also invite yourself.